 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each hard gelatin, oblong capsule, with a purple opaque body and blue opaque cap, printed with "FIORINAL" and an "S" inside a triangle in white ink, contains butalbital 50 mg, caffeine 40 mg, and ASA 330 mg.
+Each hard gelatin, oblong capsule, with a purple opaque body and blue opaque cap, printed with "FIORINAL" and an "S" inside a triangle in white ink, contains 50 mg of butalbital, 40 mg of caffeine, and 330 mg of ASA.
 Nonmedicinal ingredients: cornstarch, microcrystalline cellulose, stearic acid, and talc.

 How should I use this medication?